efeuss/Project-Final/README.md

 ## Research Files
 Contained in this repo are the following files used for data analysis:
 1. Firefly Peak Mating Dates
-2. NOAA Climate Data from Elkmont,TN region
+2. NOAA Climate Data from Elkmont,TN region (Daily Summaries.csv)
 3. Jupyter Notebook for data cleaning and exploratory data analysis
 4. Jupyter Notebook for main portion of data exploration
 5.